openhab/openhab-addons/addons/ui/org.openhab.ui.cometvisu/README.md

 ## Installation

 * Copy the addon org.openhab.ui.cometvisu*.jar to the openHAB addon folder
-* Then just extract the "release" folder (the one which contains the index.html file) of the downloaded CometVisu archive in the runtime folder off your openHAB2 server.
+* Then just extract the "release" folder (the one which contains the index.html file) of the downloaded CometVisu somewhere on your openHAB2 server (make sure that openHAB can access that folder).
-Note: if you want to store the CometVisu client in another folder you have to set the webfolder in your config file
+Note: You have to set the path to this folder in your config file (webFolder).

 ## Configuration
 ### Server configuration
-You can customize some setting of the CometVisu backend in a configuration file named 'cometvisu.cfg' which has to be created in the 'conf/services/' folder of your openHAB2 instance.
+You can customize some setting of the CometVisu backend in a configuration file named 'cometvisu.cfg' which has to be created in the 'conf/services/' folder of your openHAB2 instance, if it does not exist.
 The following settings are available:

 Relative path to the folder the CometVisu client can be found:

 ```
-cometvisu:webFolder=runtime/web/src/
+webFolder=\<absolute-path-to-your-local-cometvisu-copy\>
 ```

 The alias where you can access the client e.g http://\<openhab-server\>:8080/\<webAlias\>/

 ```
-cometvisu:webAlias=/cometvisu
+webAlias=/cometvisu
 ```

 Enable icon mapping from openHAB-items to CometVisu-items (Note this is only needed if you use the automatic sitemap->config generation feature)

 ```
-cometvisu:icons>enableMapping=true
+icons>enableMapping=true
 ```

 List of mappings of structure: icons.mapping\>\<openhab-icon\>=\<cometvisu-icon\>

 ```
-cometvisu:icons.mapping>firstfloor=control_building_int_og
+icons.mapping>firstfloor=control_building_int_og
-cometvisu:icons.mapping>groundfloor=control_building_int_eg
+cons.mapping>groundfloor=control_building_int_eg

 ```
 The list of icons in the CometVisu is available at: